Is EFT Hypnosis?

 I always teach my clients how to do EFT on themselves and encourage them to continue to work on other issues.
 When my clients return for the next session they report all kinds of success using it on many different issues.
 But when I have them show me how they are doing EFT they are often doing it all wrong, saying the wrong things and tapping the wrong places.
 Clearly suggestion is the main factor at work here rather than tapping specific points.

 I am not trained in Classical Chinese Medicine.
-However, I have had students go through my hypnotherapy certification courses who are trained in Classical Chinese Medicine and they tell me that the "meridian" points that are used in EFT are not associated with the results that are experienced for the wide variety of problems that it is effective for.
+However, I have had students go through my hypnosis certification courses who are trained in Classical Chinese Medicine and they tell me that the "meridian" points that are used in EFT are not associated with the results that are experienced for the wide variety of problems that it is effective for.
 The most compelling reason for such success is suggestion.

-So, all in all, there seems to be some significant evidence to suggest that EFT is not meridian-based therapy.
+So, all in all, there seems to be some significant evidence to suggest that EFT is not meridian-based hypnosis.
 Or, at least if meridians are involved, they seem to be less significant than the power of suggestion or placebo effect.

-This should all come as good news to the Hypnotherapist who would like to make this powerful technique into her practice.
+This should all come as good news to the Hypnotist who would like to make this powerful technique into her practice.
 EFT can be introduced as what I believe it to be, a form of hypnosis in which your client does not need to undergo a formal hypnotic induction in the usual sense, nor does she need to reach some level of physical or mental relaxation.
-Rather she can spend just a few minutes, following the hypnotherapist's instructions and experience almost instant success.
+Rather she can spend just a few minutes, following the hypnotist's instructions and experience almost instant success.

 For more information on EFT and similar techniques and a different perspective than the one presented in this article, go to www.emofree.com.